microtrain/bootcamp/01-DevEnvironment/03-SystemBasics.md

 sudo apt install -f
 ```

 Use the search box from the activity panel to find and open Chrome.
 Click the Chrome icon to launch the Chrome browser.
-You'll notice the Chrome icon is now in the [Launcher](https://help.ubuntu.com/stable/ubuntu-help/unity-launcher-intro.html) right click the Chrome icon and select _Lock to Launcher_ from the context menu.
-Now right click the FireFox icon in the launcher and click choose _Unlock from Launcher_ from the context menu.
+You'll notice the Chrome icon is now in the [Launcher](https://help.ubuntu.com/stable/ubuntu-help/unity-launcher-intro.html) right-click the Chrome icon and select _Lock to Launcher_ from the context menu.
+Now right-click the FireFox icon in the launcher and click choose _Unlock from Launcher_ from the context menu.

 ## [Visual Studio Code](https://code.visualstudio.com/)